Towards Global Optimality for Practical Average Reward Reinforcement Learning without Mixing Time Oracles: Problem Formulation

 Intuitively, it is the amount of time to reach all states in the state space.
 If the induced Markov Chain is ergodic, then $\tau_{hit}$ is finite because each state in $\mathcal{S}$ has a non-zero chance of being reached.
 Similar to mixing time, hitting time is also defined by the stationary distribution of a given policy.
 Thus, its estimation also suffers from the same difficulties as mixing time estimation.

 The algorithm relies on knowing the mixing time and hitting time to calculate $H$, restricting its use case to simple environments with small state spaces where they can be feasibly be estimated.
 This requirement becomes more impractical as the state space or environment complexity increases \citep{hsu2015, wolfermixing2020}.
-Furthermore, by definition $H$, even if mixing time and hitting time are known, the minimum $T$ for $K > 1$ is practically infeasible as we will explain in Section \ref{section:global_convergence}.
+Furthermore, even if mixing time and hitting time are known, by definition of epoch length, $H$, the minimum sample budget, $T$, required for the number of episodes, $K$, to be at least one is practically infeasible as we will explain in Section \ref{section:global_convergence}.
 In this work, we utilize a variant of the actor-critic (AC) algorithm that is able to estimate the advantage with a trajectory length scheme that has no dependence on mixing time, hitting time, and total sample budget as we will explain in more detail in the following sections.